-While most of the debate on irrational phenomena (e.g. wishful thinking, akrasia, self-deception) has been focusing on the question of how we ‘backslide’, my work focuses on the overlooked phenomenon where agents abandon their irrational, albeit oftentimes comforting, beliefs for the price of a cold truth.
+In this respect, while most of the debate on irrational phenomena focuses on the question of how we ‘backslide’, my research explores the overlooked phenomenon where agents come to abandon their irrational, albeit oftentimes comforting, beliefs for the price of a cold truth.
 In this respect, I have developed an account of how individuals cease to be self-deceived.

 Papers (drafts available on request)

-[Paper on Self-Deception], currently under review.
+[Paper on Self-Deception], currently revise & resubmit at Synthese.

-[Paper on Self-Deception], final draft ready.
+[Paper on Self-Deception], under review.

 [Paper on Adaptive Preferences], final draft ready.